-Parameter Actor Requirement Acquisition Acquisition Device Shall be capable of storing protocols and performing scans with all the parameters set as specified in section 3.4.2 "Protocol Design Specification".
-Protocol Acquisition Device Shall prepare a protocol conformant with section 3.4.2 "Protocol Design Specification" and validate that protocol as described in section 3.4.2.
+Parameter Actor Requirement Acquisition Protocol Acquisition Device Shall be capable of storing protocols and performing scans with all the parameters set as specified in section 3.4.2 "Protocol Design Specification".
+Acquisition Protocol Acquisition Device Shall prepare a protocol conformant with section 3.4.2 "Protocol Design Specification" and validate that protocol as described in section 3.4.2.
 Acquisition Protocol Variation Acquisition Device Shall also validate the protocol under varying conditions from each preferred protocol setting using a Design of Experiments (DOE) approach.
 See section 4.2 Equipment Vendor Procedures for more information on DOE methods.
-Acquisition Consistency Image Analyst, Physicist and Technologist Shall use the same compliant scanner and acquisition protocol for acquisition of all time points.
-Reading Consistency Image Analyst Shall analyze all time points and shall use the same conformant image analysis tool at all analysis time points.
 Number of Detector Rows Acquisition Device Shall have 16 or more detector rows.
 Image Header Acquisition Device Shall record in the DICOM image header the actual values for the tags listed in the DICOM Tag column in section 3.4.2 "Protocol Design Specification".
-Reading Paradigm Image Analysis Tool Shall present Images from both time points side-by-side for comparison.
-Change Calculation Shall calculate change as the difference in volume between two time points relative to the volume at the earlier time point, expressed in mm 3 units.
-Scientific Validation Shall have appropriate scientific validation, including the properties of measurement linearity, coefficient of variation, and zero bias.
+Reading Paradigm Image Analysis Shall present Images from both time points side-by-side for

+Parameter Actor Requirement Tool comparison.
+Change Calculation \parallel Imaga //nalver Shall calculate change as the difference in volume between two time points relative to the volume at the earlier time point, expressed in mm 3 units.
+Scientific Validation - · Shall have appropriate scientific validation, including the properties of measurement linearity, coefficient of variation, and zero bias.

-3.2.
+307 3.2.
 Staff Qualification